Independent Work in the Major: 395 Thesis

 The department recommends at least one semester of independent study in the major, usually in the senior year.
 Independent study is a very different learning experience from studying in a scheduled course.
 Subject matter aside, independent study requires initiative, resourcefulness, self-discipline, and project management, reasons enough to consider carefully before taking on the challenge of independent learning.

 The main reason to undertake independent study is to explore a topic that engages you.
 You should have preliminary conversations with your faculty advisor well in advance of the semester in which you plan to take a 395 (independent study).
+Students and faculty involved in the independent/honors process should be familiar with the College’s Guidelines for honors program and honors thesis, which the Dean of Faculty has prepared.

 For students who are using the fall-semester 395 as the first half of a thesis, there are some special hoops to jump through, both before you can get started, and throughout the thesis process.
 Early in the fall the Dean of the College sends to each senior enrolled in a 395 a copy of Guidelines for Honors Program and Honors Thesis.
 The purpose of that document is to clarify the process through which independent study that may lead to a thesis.
 If you are thinking about writing a thesis, be sure that you get a copy of these guidelines in your junior year!
 By the fall of your senior year it will already be too late to start the thesis-planning process.